-4 Accounting for Strategic Interaction between Treatment and Control: A Simple Model
+4 Accounting for Strategic Interaction between Treatment and Control

-The goal of this section is to provide an interpretation of the treatment and control differences when unsubsidized traders strategically respond to subsidies to their competitors (i.e. the SUTVA fails).
-For this purpose, this section presents a simple model of oligopsonistic competition, in which a buyer differentiation parameter governs the response of market prices to a subsidy offered to a subset of buyers (akin to our experimental treatment).
+The goal of this section is to provide an interpretation of the treatment and control differences accounting for the idea that control traders may strategically respond to subsidies to their competitors (i.e., that SUTVA fails).
+For this purpose, we offer a model of oligopsonistic competition, in which a buyer differentiation parameter governs the response of market prices to a subsidy offered to a subset of buyers (akin to our experimental treatment).
 We derive closed form solutions for equilibrium prices paid by treatment and control buyers, and demonstrate how the experiment allows for estimation of the differentiation parameter.

 In the model, differentiation among traders (which, to be clear, is distinct from product differentiation on the farmer side) is a reduced form for potential unobserved aspects of a specific buyer-seller relationship that may give the buyer market power.
-Specifically, the differentiation rate among traders measures the extent to which prices paid by competitors affect the quantity supplied to a trader, relative to the trader's own price sensitivity.
-Differentiation between traders may emerge
+Specifically, the differentiation rate among traders measures the extent to which prices paid by competitors affect the quantity supplied to a trader, relative to the sensitivity of supply to the trader's own price.
+Differentiation between traders may emerge for range of reasons, for instance search costs, trust, or the relational contract required to sustain interlinkages.
+Here we do not provide for a full accounting for the determinants of differentiation.
+Rather, we aim at estimating the differentiation parameter using data from our experiment.
+We then show how estimates of this parameter vary when comparing treatment-control differences only in prices and in the effective prices defined above.